adyasha1018/adidas-react-product-docker-challenge/README.md

 Using both frontend and backend url from localhost gives CORS error.
 As the backend was dockerized and it is not a good practice to set headers explicitly or use via Proxy server I have commented those lines where as same data is used for application.

+Below are screenshots of working application(including device specific).

 <img width="1680" alt="Screenshot 2021-05-31 at 17 17 06" src="https://user-images.githubusercontent.com/17451634/120228892-5556ff80-c24c-11eb-8af7-69cee39cd8c2.png">
 <img width="591" alt="Screenshot 2021-05-31 at 17 17 25" src="https://user-images.githubusercontent.com/17451634/120228899-5a1bb380-c24c-11eb-9234-229940ae9626.png">